Black War: Early conflict

 The British had several hostile encounters with Aboriginal clans over the next five months, with shots fired and an Aboriginal boy abducted.
 David Collins arrived as the colony's first lieutenant governor in February 1804 with instructions from London that any acts of violence against the Aboriginal people were to be punished.
 But he failed to publish those instructions, leaving an unclear legal framework for dealing with any violent conflict.

 On 3 May 1804, soldiers, settlers and convicts from Risdon Cove fired on a hunting party of 100 to 300 Aboriginal people.
 The British commanding officer stated that he thought the Aboriginal group was hostile.
 Witnesses to the massacre stated that between three and 50 Aboriginal men, women and children had died.

 By 1806, the British had founded two main penal settlements on the sites of modern Hobart and Launceston.
 Violence increased during a drought in 1806–7 as tribes in the south of the island killed or wounded several colonists in six incidents mostly sparked by competition for game.
 There were only three hostile encounters recorded in the northern settlements before 1819, although John Oxley stated in 1810 that convict bushrangers inflicted "many atrocious cruelties" on Aboriginal people which led to Aboriginal attacks on solitary white hunters.

 The Tasmanian settlements grew slowly up to 1815, with the population reaching 1,933 people that year.
 Growth was mainly through the arrival of 600 colonists from Norfolk Island between 1805 and 1813, and 149 male convicts from England in 1812.
 Former convicts and the Norfolk Islander settlers were given small grants of land.
-By 1814,12,700 ha of land was under cultivation, with 5,000 cattle and 38,000 sheep.
-Conflict with Aboriginal people increased, mainly due to sporadic murders and colonists hunting game and kidnapping Aboriginal women and children for domestic work and sexual purposes.
+By 1814, 12,700 ha of land was under cultivation, with 5,000 cattle and 38,000 sheep.
+Conflict with Aboriginal people increased, mainly due to sporadic murders and colonists hunting game and kidnapping Aboriginal women and children to enslave for domestic work and sexual abuse.